mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 RTP and RTCP packets of a single RTP session MAY be sent using the same flow identifier (following the procedures defined in {{!RFC5761}}, or they MAY be sent using different flow identifiers.
-The respective mode of operation MUST be indicated using the appropriate signaling, e.g., when using SDP as discussed in
+The respective mode of operation MUST be indicated using the appropriate signaling.
-{{sdp}}.

 RTP and RTCP packets of different RTP sessions MUST be sent using different flow identifiers.